 A VIL template may optionally extend an existing (imported) VIL template.
-This is expressed by extends name1, whereby name1 denotes the name of the extending script.
+This is expressed by extends name1, where name1 denotes the name of the extending script.

 The optional version specification, variable declarations and sub-templates are then stated within the curly brackets.